roman-milk/roman-milk.github.io/cvsn.md

  "All I know is, if you do anything, and I mean ANYTHING with Robin without Karen's knowledge and agreement, you might as well kiss that relationship goodbye."
 I told him.

  "How come?
 You can do all these girls, why couldn't I be with both?"
 He asked, almost defiantly.
-Report_Story #2